 SET PASSWORD must be used instead

 password has a hashing format that requires

 value different from its default.

-It is also possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
-Clients using the account must disconnect and reconnect before statements can be executed successfully.
+It is possible for an administrative user to reset the account password, but any existing sessions for that account remain restricted.
+A client using the account must disconnect and reconnect before statements can be executed successfully.